 Water is the big one.
 Humans live in a totally water dependent environment.
 In a reasonably humid environment, 25% or more of the weight of topsoil is water, plus lakes, streams, drinking and washing, and a suggested water jacket around a habitat as part of radiation protection.
-Water would be efficiently recycled, but there is an initial load required.
+Water would be efficiently recycled, but there is a large initial load required.
 There is plenty of water in the Solar System, but most of it is either on Earth (costly and environmentally damaging to source from) or in the outer regions, Asteroid Belt or beyond, requiring long and costly journeys.
 Several of the moons of Jupiter and Saturn have sub surface oceans which together contain more water than in the Earth’s oceans - but they may also for that reason contain life.
 There is some on the Moon, but current evidence suggests not much.

 Fortunately there seems to be masses of water on Mars, in polar ice caps or subsurface.
 Where there is water, there may be life, and this may include microbial life on Mars, although we have not discovered any yet.
 If so, we would have to make sure that any water extraction would not damage it.
 As with oxygen, water is mainly an initial load, after a water cycle will maintain it within the habitat.